ASGA presenters are among the nation’s premier Student Government experts.

 Sarah is involved in ACPA—College Student Educators International, NASPA—Student Affairs Administrators in Higher Education, and the Harbor Institute.
 She is a 2014 recipient of the Annuit Coeptis Award from ACPA.
 In addition to her professional work in Student Affairs, Sarah is a member of Pi Beta Phi fraternity and Mortar Board Honor Society.

-Suzette resides in Parker, CO with her husband and their fur-son, Spot the dog.
-She is a doctoral candidate in the Education Administration and Foundations at Illinois State University, studying the factors that contribute to the development of culture in student groups.
-Suzette holds a Bachelor of Arts degree in Political Science with minors in English and Communication from Mercer University, and a Masters of Education in College Student Personnel Administration with an emphasis in Higher Education Administration from the University of South Carolina.
+Suzette resides in Atlanta, GA with her husband and their fur-kiddos, Spot and CoCo.
+She has a Ph.D. in Education Administration and Foundations from Illinois State University, where she focused on the factors that contribute to the development of culture in student groups.
+Suzette holds a Bachelor of Arts degree in Political Science with minors in English and Communication from Mercer University, and a Master of Education in College Student Personnel Administration with an emphasis in Higher Education Administration from the University of South Carolina.

-Prior transitioning to this new role, Suzette worked for ten years at Illinois State University in Normal, IL, as the Director of Student Conduct and Conflict Resolution.
+Prior transitioning to this role, Suzette worked for ten years at Illinois State University in Normal, IL, as the Director of Student Conduct and Conflict Resolution.
 In 2013, Suzette won the Association for Student Conduct Administration’s Student Conduct Professional of the Year Award.
-She served on the Board of Directors for the Association for Student Conduct Administration (ASCA) and is an avid volunteer with the Association for Fraternity/Sorority Advisors.
+She is a Co-Founder and Team Lead for Social Responsibility Speaks, an equity, inclusion, justice and accountability consulting and coaching firm.